jeanslack/Videomass/README.md

 - Selection of the time interval (for exports, previews, reproduction, tests)
 - Convert multiple files at once
 - Log management
-- Italian and English Language support
+- Italian and English Languages support
 - Work on many platforms where Python and wxPython are supported, including **Linux**, **MacOs** and **Windows**.